Retirement Retired Life

 Pixel-Shot/Adobe mature male soldier in headquarters building

-Those who have served and are receiving some sort of additional payment from the government (such as combat-related compensation) may still meet income requirements for SNAP since some military payments don't count towards the total household income.
+Those who have served and are receiving some form of government payment (such as combat-related compensation) may still meet SNAP income requirements, since some military payments don't count toward total household income.

 Senior food box programs